dabdu/todo-assigment/README.md

 1. Clone the repository from GitHub.
 2. Install dependencies using:
    `npm install`
-3. Add the provided `.env` file to the root directory of your project.
+3. Add the provided `.env.local` file to the root directory of your project.
 4. Start the development server:
    `npm run dev`